 The provider had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, disability access, radiographs and infection prevention and control.
-There was scope to improve the detail within the radiography audits and associated action plans to improve monitoring and outcomes.

 Staff kept records of the results of these audits and the resulting action plans and improvements.